nerds-and-company/schematic/README.md

 Schematic can be installed with composer.
 The plugin is located on [packagist](https://packagist.org/packages/itmundi/schematic).

-The plugin can also be placed manually in de craft plugins folder.
+The plugin can also be placed manually in the craft plugins folder.
 When installing manually the [symfony yaml component](https://packagist.org/packages/symfony/yaml) must also be placed in the plugin vendor folder.

 ## Usage